 (Con 1): More Expensive than Most Other E-Bikes: Since Cannondale focuses on premium quality, you can expect to pay more for their bikes than you would for a competitor’s bike.
 All in all, other competitors, like the best Luna Cycle electric bikes, offer a more affordable entry point for newcomers to the e-bike world.

 (Pro 2): Innovative Designs Perform Well on Most Surfaces: Whether you’re planning on riding gravel roads or paved surfaces, you will find a Cannondale frame that works for you.
 The company’s innovative designs give you a high level of performance that’s hard to beat compared to the competition.

 Plus, with different power modes like turbo mode and eco mode, you’ll be able to customize your e-bike’s power delivery to match your specific riding preferences.
 For more products with similar features, check out our roundup of the top-rated gravel e-bikes and the finest ebike with the longest range.

 (Pro 3): Powerful Motors and Long-Lasting Batteries: Cannondale electric bikes are known for offering a lot of power in their motors, making them perfect for fast speeds and rough terrain.
-They also carry a lot of battery life in a single charge.
+They also carry a lot of battery life in a single charge for a smoother bike riding experience.
 These factors significantly improve the overall user experience that Cannondale e-bikes offer.
 But for a look at another model and brand, read our Nakto 26 review.

 (Con 3): Noisier than the Competition: With bigger and more powerful motors, some Cannondale e-bikes can be noisier than the competition while riding.
 Fortunately, this downfall doesn’t negatively affect the overall performance or user experience.